ACT Executive Committee 2018-19:

 Frances holds an MBA, a Bachelor of Arts in Communication Research, is a qualified Quality Auditor and has undergone studies in Molecular Biology and Biotechnology.
 She also attended the Asian Intensive School of Advanced Management (Penang) to pursue her interests in International Business and Logistics & Supply Chain Management.

-Cameron is currently a Departmental Officer at the Department of Social Services.
+Cameron is currently a public servant at the Department of Industry, Innovation and Science.
 He has been with UNAA ACT since 2014, interning with the National Office in 2015.

 Cameron holds a Bachelor of Arts (honours) from the Australian National University.
 His honours thesis focused on the role of norms in reducing the threat of nuclear terrorism.